geekygirlsarah/goals/README.md

 # Goals
 My goals for things I want to accomplish with my life.
-Subject to change.
+These will evolve over time.
+They're mostly for me to remind myself of things I'd like to see happen for myself.

+After I was referred to a mentoring program and asked if it "met my volunteer goals," I stopped to think and realized that my time and energy and skillset are valuable.
+I want to spend them wisely and the most effectively.
+That is why I created this list.

 ## Personal Goals